Quantum critical dynamics and emergent universality in decoherent digital quantum processors: Digital quantum simulation details

 \subsection{Expanded experimental data}

 In this subsection, we show additional data and visualizations from our digital quantum simulations.
-First, in~\cref{fig:supplement_N=20_dynamics} we show correlation function dynamics using $N=20$ qubits over the interval $-\tau_Q \le t \le \tau_Q$ with 16 Trotter steps of duration $dt = 0.25$ ($\tau_Q = 2$).
-This is the same data as shown in~\cref{fig:N=20_Dynamics} of the main text, but here we display the correlation function using a logarithmic scale color map to visually emphasize spacetime regions where the measured data rises above the standard error.
+First, in Fig.~\ref{fig:supplement_N=20_dynamics} we show correlation function dynamics using $N=20$ qubits over the interval $-\tau_Q \le t \le \tau_Q$ with 16 Trotter steps of duration $dt = 0.25$ ($\tau_Q = 2$).
+This is the same data as shown in Fig.~\ref{fig:N=20_Dynamics} of the main text, but here we display the correlation function using a logarithmic scale color map to visually emphasize spacetime regions where the measured data rises above the standard error.
 We again include noiseless theory simulations (left column) to contrast the hardware results (middle column), but also quantify their difference by showing the residuals between the data sets (right column).

-Second, in~\cref{fig:supplement_QCP} we show further experimental data when quenching the system to the QCP using Trotter steps of duration $dt=0.2$.
+Second, in Fig.~\ref{fig:supplement_QCP} we show further experimental data when quenching the system to the QCP using Trotter steps of duration $dt=0.2$.
 This image contains quenches simulated with \texttt{ibm\_fez} over multiple dates from 2024-08-09 to 2024-10-01 using both $N=100$ and $N=120$ qubits.
-The data from 2024-10-01 and 2024-08-20 is what appears in~\cref{fig:Anti-KZ_QCP} of the main text.
-For each of these quantum simulations, the best-fit scaling exponents (red diamonds in column 2) share a consistent trend of $a_\mathrm{fit}$ decreasing and $b_\mathrm{fit}$ increasing when compared to the values predicted by the QKZ mechanism (white stars in column 2).
+The data from 2024-10-01 and 2024-08-20 is what appears in Fig.~\ref{fig:Anti-KZ_QCP} of the main text.
+For each quantum simulation, the best-fit scaling exponents (red diamonds in column 2) share a consistent trend of $a_\mathrm{fit}$ decreasing and $b_\mathrm{fit}$ increasing when compared to the values predicted by the QKZ mechanism (white stars in column 2).